Gravitational Wave Signals in a Promising Realization of SO(10) Unification: SO(10) Model

 We will investigate the potential for a first-order phase transition in this step, triggered by a vev $v$ of the $G_{3221}$-singlet component of the $\mathbf{45}$ (see App.~\ref{sec:so10} for details).

 As indicated in \eq{eq:bcsu3su2Rsu2Lu1BL}, we assume that a $\mathbf{126}$ vev is solely responsible for the later symmetry breaking to the SM gauge group, which implies that the $SU(2)_R$ triplet component of the $\mathbf{45}$ does not obtain a vev, i.e., $\omega_R=0$ in the notation of \cite{Jarkovska:2021jvw,Jarkovska:2023zwv}.
-We also assume that the symmetry breaking does not lead to large mass splittings between particles from the same $SO(10)$ multiplet; thus, all masses of the \rep{45} scalars are of $\mathcal{O}(M_\text{GUT})$ and all masses of the \rep{126} scalars are of $\mathcal{O}(M_R)$.
-The only exception is the multiplet \rep{10}, where a large splitting is required between the doublet and triplet components to avoid rapid proton decay, of course, cf.~Section~\ref{sbsec:ProtonDecay}.
-Finally, we assume that one doublet component of the \rep{10} obtains a mass of $\mathcal{O}(M_R)$.
-In other words, below $M_R$ we have exactly the gauge group and particle content of the SM.
+We also assume that only the component of \rep{126} obtaining the vev has a mass of $\mathcal{O}(M_R)$, while the masses of the other components are close to the unification scale \cite{Mambrini:2015vna,Biswas:2022cyh}.
+The masses of the \rep{45} scalars are of $\mathcal{O}(M_\text{GUT})$ as well.
+For the multiplet \rep{10}, a large mass splitting is required between the doublet and triplet components to avoid rapid proton decay, cf.~Section~\ref{sbsec:ProtonDecay}.
+Below $M_R$ we have exactly the gauge group and particle content of the SM.